nkipreos/cne-gem/README.md

-# cne-gem
+# CNE Ruby Gem
-A ruby wrapper for CNE's open energy API
+The following gem serves as a wrapper for the API available at http://energiaabierta.cl.